MEET THE TEAM

 Leann Kane is a clinically licensed social worker, working in the criminal justice system.
 She spends the majority of her time advocating for the release of incarcerated individuals, and educating her community on the need for more empathetic, restorative approaches within the judicial system.
 The other half of her time is spent helping her wife Brittney run Foreverland Farm.
 Leann got into rescue after meeting Brittney and falling in love with the world of rescue alongside Brittney's efforts.
 The most known fact about Leann is that the love of her life is one of her companion animals, a cat named Winchester (even if the feelings aren't mutual).

 Emily is a 2016 graduate of Kent State University and a 2018 graduate of East Carolina University with degrees in Human Development and Family Science, and minoring in Nonprofit Studies and Interpersonal Communication.
-After some time in an unhealthy job, she took the leap to enroll into massage therapy school where she will graduate in January.
-Emily plans to become certified in animal massage after obtaining her license.
+After some time in an unhealthy job, she took the leap to enroll into massage therapy school and graduated in January 2021.
+Emily also plans to become certified in animal massage.
 Emily has always loved working with animals and has been called a “dog whisperer” more times than she can count.
 There has always been some deep connection and understanding between Emily and the animals.
 Emily’s first “job” was cat-sitting for her neighbor when she was just 12 years old, and has continued watching animals throughout her education.
 Emily currently lives in Cincinnati and while she doesn’t have pets right now, she dreams of owning a large plot of land with many dogs, the bigger the better!
 She enjoys practicing yoga, going on road trips, and learning new things.
 She can often be found with some form of coffee and a snack, taking pictures of and asking to pet every dog she sees.

 REBECCA ARUM LITTMAN